couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-web-console.markdown

 The Couchbase Web Console is the main tool for managing your Couchbase installation.
 The Web Console provides the following tabs:

- * `Cluster Overview` : a quick guide to the status of your Couchbase cluster.
+ * `Cluster Overview` : a qui status of your Couchbase cluster.

-   For more information, read [Viewing Cluster Summary](#couchbase-admin-web-console-cluster-overview).
+ 	See [Viewing Cluster
+   Summary](#couchbase-admin-web-console-cluster-overview).

  * `Data Buckets` : view and update data bucket settings.
 You can create new